DistributedSystemsGroup/zoe/docs/index.rst

 Zoe uses `Docker Swarm <https://docs.docker.com/swarm/>`_ to run Analytics as a Service applications.

+Zoe is fast: it can create a fully-functional Spark cluster of 20 nodes in less than five seconds.

+Zoe is easy to use: just a few clicks on a web interface is all that is needed to configure and start a variety of data-intensive applications.

+Zoe is open: applications can be described by a JSON file, anything that can run in a Docker container can be run within Zoe (but we concentrate on data intensive software)

+Zoe is smart: not everyone has infinite resources like Amazon or Google, Zoe is built for small clouds, physical or virtual, and is built to maximize the use of available capacity.

 Zoe can use a Docker Swarm located anywhere, on Amazon or in your own private cloud, and does not need exclusive access to it, meaning your Swarm could also be running other services: Zoe will not interfere with them.
-Zoe is meant as a private service, adding data-analytics capabilities to existing, or new, Docker clusters, maximising the use of already provisioned capacity.
+Zoe is meant as a private service, adding data-analytics capabilities to existing, or new, Docker clusters.

+While the core components of Zoe are application-independent, the web interface currently supports the `Spark framework <http://spark.apache.org/>`_ with Scala or iPython notebooks.
+We are working on providing easy access to the following software suites:

+* Zookeeper
+* Hadoop (HDFS in particular)
+* Cassandra
+* Impala
+* More to come, suggestions welcome!

-Currently only the `Spark framework <http://spark.apache.org/>`_ is supported, but we are planning inclusion of other frameworks.
-Have a look at the :ref:`vision` and at the
-`roadmap <https://github.com/DistributedSystemsGroup/zoe/blob/master/README.md>`_ to see what we are currently planning and feel free to contact us through the
-GitHub issue tracker to pose questions or suggest ideas and new features.
+Have a look at the :ref:`vision` and at the `roadmap <https://github.com/DistributedSystemsGroup/zoe/blob/master/ROADMAP.rst>`_ to see what we are currently planning and feel free to `contact us <venza@brownhat.org>`_ via email or through the GitHub issue tracker to pose questions or suggest ideas and new features.

 Contents: